Recently I read a very interesting article on “All I Ever need to know about testing” by Lee Copeland.

 When you finish doing any test scenario then reconfigure that machine to its original configuration.
 The same case applies for the bug report.
 Write a clean effective bug report.
 Let the developer find it easy to repro and fix it.

 Give credit to others for their work:

 Do not take others credit.
 If you have referred any others work, immediately give credit to that person.
-Do not get frustrated if you not found any bug that later has been reported by client.
+Do not get frustrated if you did not find any bug that later has been reported by the client.
 Do work hard, use your skill.

 Remember to flush :)

-We need time to think, get refresh or to regenerate our energy.
+We need time to think, get a refresh or to regenerate our energy.

-Some times its important to take one step back in order to get fresh insight and to find different working approach.
+Sometimes it’s important to take one step back in order to get fresh insight and to find a different working approach.

-Always work in teams, team score are always better and powerful than individuals.
+Always work in teams, team score is always better and powerful than individuals.

 Now its time to take nap ;-) Happy Testing!